JaredBorders/zeus/README.md

 ## What is Zeus?

-Zeus is a limit order book (LOB) implemented in OCaml.
-It leverages the power of a functional design to create a safe and reliable system for managing an order book.
-It includes modules for managing orders, price levels, trades, and an order book.
-Each component is built with immutability in mind, ensuring that the system remains consistent and predictable under all circumstances.
+Zeus is a limit order book (LOB) implemented in OCaml 🐪

 ## Core Components